Information Sessions for Prospective Applicants

 Admissions Requirements and Necessary Documentation

-To be considered for admission to the M.S.W.
+To be considered for unconditional admission to the M.S.W.
 Program, applicants must:

 - Hold a bachelor's degree from an accredited college or university.
 The undergraduate education must reflect a sound liberal arts foundation, including courses in the humanities, as well as in the social, behavioral, and biological sciences.
 You must submit official academic transcripts showing the date the degree was awarded.